Goosebumps: Escape from Horrorland: Development and release

 This game features well-known actors including Adam Wylie, Eric Lloyd, Isabella Rossellini and Jeff Goldblum.
 It was directed by Lawrence Guterman, who went on to direct Cats & Dogs (2001) and Son of the Mask (2005).
+All Post production audio services including: VO editing, Dialog Mixing, Sound design, music editing, original music and final mixes were done by John March and his company at the time - The Interactive Audio Group.